vibhaas/vibhaas.github.io/_posts/2024-07-14-So you want to learn how to program.md

 #### 1. Game Design

-Think of it as a making a plan before you build a house on Minecraft, you always list out things like: What is the goal of your house?, What color do you want your house?, etc. Similarly, ask yourself: What is the goal of the game?, What kind of game are you going about?, Do you want the game to be really trivial?.
+Think of it as making a plan before you build a house on Minecraft, you always list out things like: What is the goal of your house?, What color do you want your house? etc. Similarly, ask yourself: What is the goal of the game?, What kind of game are you going about?, Do you want the game to be really trivial?
 Even if you think your ideas are SHIT, list them out.
 Even a rough scribble will help you out.

 #### 2. Art and Animation

 Now that you know what idea you have, start making your art.
 If you don't want to, there are so many websites online where you can find free art for your game, properly licensed for your usage.
-If you do want to make ur own art, start out with Aseperite (Learn how to draw and make simple art) or with Blender (Learn how to make models).
+If you do want to make your own art, start out with Aseperite (Learn how to draw and make simple art) or with Blender (Learn how to make models).
 Since it is your first game, don't go overkill, remember we are just learning.
 Don't confuse learning with making a project.

 #### 3. Audio and Sound Designing

 Sound designing can seem hard at the beginning.
 So, when just starting out, use available free audio online.
-If you want to make your own music there are a lot of applications like Audacity etc. Again, start slow, sound designing needs some experience before you can become really good at it.
+If you want to make your own music there are a lot of applications like Audacity etc. Again, start slow, sound designing needs some experience before you can become good at it.

 ### Game Programming

 Now that you know what to make, now we choose a language.
 You might not want to choose an engine, and write everything from scratch, like rendering, and shader code, Stop, you are not a professional.
 Start small, it is okay to start small.
 Choose an engine (free ones, obviously).
 Learn how to use it, and then boom!
-By the time you finish programming, you already have a completed game, now its just a matter of refining and testing :)
+By the time you finish programming, you already have a completed game, now it is just a matter of refining and testing :)

 Remember all are equally important, remove one thing from the above mentioned, and its like playing a game on the pc without a peripheral.
 (Imagine playing CSGO, or Elden Ring, without the Animation or the Sound, :scared:  :D).
 I'll attach resources at the end where you can read more in detail, and give you some general tips for the game you are making.

 Some tips:

-1. Sorry, You cannot make a game like GTA 5, its just too big for someone starting out to make, Start small, its completely fine, to start small and then level yourself up.
+1. Sorry, You cannot make a game like GTA 5, it's just too big for someone starting out to make, Start small, it's completely fine, to start small and then level yourself up.
-2. Don't feel bad if you feel like redoing your Art and Code you've.
-Its okay to improvise or refactor, if you find something better.
+2. Don't feel bad if you feel like redoing your art or your code.
+It's okay to improvise or refactor, if you find something better.
 3. Once you start a game, FINISH IT, yes it might seem simple at the beginning, but Game development is frustrating, Patience will take a long way.
 4. No one knows everything, you learn everything in your own way, at your own speed.
-Don't let others decide the speed of ur learning, make sure you learn it to ur satisfaction.
+Don't let others decide the speed of your learning, make sure you learn it to your satisfaction.
 5. As you make more games, start making the game bigger relative to the previous game, for example, you could implement new things that your previous game didn't have

 ### Links and Resources